-These days, there’s a lot of TV content available for free, and in some cases it is even available without ads.
-Here are some good places to look:
+There’s a lot of TV content available for free, and in some cases, it is even available without ads.
+Here are some excellent places to look:

 Plex Channels (No Ads)

 Plex offers one of the best ways to stream television shows for free.
-Plex gathers the popular TV episodes that are freely published online, so that you can stream the content to your computer.
+Plex gathers popular TV episodes that are freely published online so you can stream the content to your computer.

 Plex is primarily a free media organizer and streamer, it also offers a large number of “plug-ins” that provide television channels from these sources: CBS, ABC, FOX, CNN, Comedy Central, The Food Network, A&E, HGTV, PBS, PBS Kids, The CW, The History Channel, The Lifetime Channel, BBC iPlayer, CBC and others.

-If you are in the U.S. you will not be able to see content from the BBC or CBC, due to geo-protection.
-To avoid this, you can make use of VPN, which allows you to appear to be in another country.
+If you are in the U.S., you will not be able to see content from the BBC or CBC due to geo-protection.
+To avoid this, you can use a VPN, which allows you to appear in another country.

-Plex does require you to install a Plex server — but this process is fairly straightforward.
-Plex is available for many platforms including Mac, Windows, Linux, iOS, Android, AppleTV, Roku, Windows Phone, Android TV, XBox One, Playstation, Amazon Fire, Web Browsers, Smart TVs, Sonos, Tivo, Windows, Kodi and Amazon Alexa.
+Plex does require you to install a Plex server — but this process is reasonably straightforward.
+Plex is available for many platforms, including Mac, Windows, Linux, iOS, Android, AppleTV, Roku, Windows Phone, Android TV, Xbox One, Playstation, Amazon Fire, Web Browsers, Smart TVs, Sonos, Tivo, Windows, Kodi and Amazon Alexa.

 Amazon Prime (No Ads With Prime Subscription)

-Many people already have an Amazon Prime subscription, but it is not widely known that an Amazon Prime membership allows you to stream all the videos on their Included With Prime Amazon Video site.
-There you will find a large collection are recent movies, TV shows and Prime Original series.
+Many people already have an Amazon Prime subscription.
+Still, it is not widely known that an Amazon Prime membership allows you to stream all the videos on their Included With Prime Amazon Video site.
+There you will find an extensive collection are recent movies, TV shows, and Prime Original series.

 Digital Television Broadcasts (Contains Ads)

-Antennas cost around $60, and the picture quality is usually excellent, because you get an unprocessed signal, rather than one processed over a cable box.
-However, you many need to spend some time positioning the antenna in your house.
+Antennas cost around $60, and the picture quality is usually excellent because you get an unprocessed signal rather than one processed over a cable box.
+However, you may need to spend some time positioning the antenna in your house.

 A DVR (digital video recorder) will accept these digital signals and connect to your network and allow you to watch both live and recorded TV.
-An internet connection gives DVRs access to all kinds of programming information and allows for mobile app functionality.
-Many of these products generate a TV guide for you to use when channel surfing and setting up recordings, helping you to even more closely replicate the cable experience.
+An internet connection gives DVRs access to all programming information and allows mobile app functionality.
+Many of these products generate a TV guide for you when channel surfing and setting up recordings, helping you more closely replicate the cable experience.

 Here are some DVR services:

-- ChannelMaster DVR+: no monthly subscription, 2 tuners, requires an available hard drive
+- ChannelMaster DVR+: no monthly subscription, two tuners, requires an available hard drive

-- HomeWorks HW-150PVR: no monthly subscription (programming schedule doesn’t extend far into the future), 1 tuner
+- HomeWorks HW-150PVR: no monthly subscription (programming schedule doesn’t extend far into the future), one tuner

 - TabloTV – $5/month, $50/year or $150/lifetime, 2 OR 4 tuners, requires additional hardware (an STB like a Roku and storage like an HDD)

-TabloTV and Roamio charge a monthly subscription because they require electronic program guide (EPG) data, which gets sent to the set top box continuously.
-This data allow you to schedule recording for upcoming shows in a series automatically.
+TabloTV and Roamio charge a monthly subscription because they require electronic program guide (EPG) data, which gets sent to the set-top box continuously.
+This data allows you to schedule recordings for upcoming shows in a series automatically.